Moyie River Hydroelectric Project

 Relicensing Process and Documents

 The City filed the Pre-Application Document (PAD) with FERC on April 29, 2024 and it is available to download in the Relicensing Documents section below.
 The PAD summarizes the known, available information for the Project and is distributed to Tribes, agencies, and stakeholders to enable them to identify issues and related information needs.
 It is also a precursor to the environmental analysis section of the license application.
-Comments on the PAD are due to FERC by October 7, 2024.
+Comments on the PAD were due to FERC by October 7, 2024.

 Relicensing Documents